phuze/phuze.github.io/_posts/2022-02-18-using-unsupported-plugins-with-github-pages.md

 Let's take a closer look at what's happening in this workflow:

 - `name` — The name of our workflow.
-- `on` — Defines when the workflow will be triggered. in this example, thats either on a push or pull-request to the `main` branch
+- `on` — Defines when the workflow will be triggered.
+In this example, on push to the `main` branch
 - `jobs` — A set of steps to be executed when our workflow is triggered.
 You can learn more about jobs from the [GitHub Docs](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#jobs){:target="_blank"}.
 - `steps` — These are the individual steps which make up our job.